OUTDOOR ADVENTURE SUMMER CAMP

 Friday – Hike to Dinah Lake in Mission Mountains

-This year, we are able to offer our camp for $199 per one-week session.
+This year, we are able to offer our camp for $215 per one-week session.
 Our fee includes instruction, transportation, permits, and group gear.
-That’s less than $40/day, less than some full-time daycare!
-This is 8:30am-5:30pm everday with an overnight on Thursday.
+That’s less than some full-time daycare!
+This is 8:30am-5:30pm everyday (with an overnight on Thursday if we can).
 You’ll find no other camp around offers so much for this price!
-Receive a free MOLA t-shirt if you register for 3 or more weeks, or if you refer someone new to camp.
-We try to offer a few partial-scholarships, so please let us know if you need assistance, or if you can offer assistance.
+We try to offer several partial-scholarships, and we recognize this year may be tough for some.
+Please let us know if you need assistance (or if you can offer assistance) – we don’t want to turn anyone away!

 Leader-In-Training for Young Adults